|

 federally recognized Indian burial mound.
 Here is a rich and old Oak‑Hickory

-forest type with many of the same species as grow in the Niagara gorge and
+forest type with many of the same species as grow in the In 1851, the Another bridge of

 the same name was erected 35 years later, in 1899, to connect the electric